How Marketing Analytics Helps Businesses Make Data-Driven Decisions and Grow

 - omnichannel retailers and marketplaces

-Why it’s important to combine data
+Why it’s important to collect quality marketing analytics data

 Marketing analytics starts with quality data.
 The KPIs in your reports and the management decisions you make based on them depend on the completeness and reliability of your collected data.
 Consequently, poor data quality is the primary reason for erroneous business decisions, which can lead to losses of time and money.